 How to Make Crepes that are Low Carb, Keto, Paleo, Nut Free and Perfect for Savory or Sweet fillings!
 These crepes are filled with a Creamy Sugar-Free Maple Cream that whips up easily in a blender.

 I will never post a recipe I’ve not tried many times and this recipe is no exception.
-I’ve made this with different variations and ratios and ingredients to get just the right crepe which is pliable and won’t rip.
-I started my crepe quest one day when I was making coconut flour pancakes and thought maybe if I just thin these out a bit I can make crepes.
-Well you’ll just have to read the below to find out how they turned out.
+I’ve made this with different variations and ratios and ingredients to get just the right crepe, which is pliable and won’t rip.
+I started my crepe quest one day when I was making coconut flour pancakes and thought maybe if I just thin these out a bit I can make crepes and the keto crepe recipe testing began!

-Now I can’t tell you these are exactly like a soft pillowy, melt in your mouth, identical to traditional kind of crepe.
+Now I can’t tell you these are exactly like a soft pillowy, melt in your mouth, identical to traditional kind of crepe made with white flour.
 For one, I doubt you’d believe and two, if anyone ever says something like that, I’d question them endlessly.
 Seriously without gluten, recipes that certainly require it are hard to duplicate without it.
-But I do think I’ve got a really really really good recipe that will make you feel like you’re eating a traditional crepe, especially once you add some of my Maple Cream Filling inside!
+But I do think I’ve got a really, really, really, good recipe that will make you feel like you’re eating a traditional crepe, especially once you add some of my Sugar Free Maple Cream Filling inside!

 - Whether you’re working with an electric or gas stove, you’ve really got to be careful of the heat on these.
 Medium heat to low is best on an electric stove which is what I have.
 Sadly I had a gas stove for years but we moved and now I’m learning on an electric to get just the right amount of heat.
 Too hot and you’re crepe will clump in the center when you pour in the pan or they will get crispy on you, not enough heat and you’ll be standing forever waiting and waiting.